Attribution Theory

 3. An attributional theory of motivation by S. Graham (2020)

-Graham discusses how perceived causes of success and failure, such as task difficulty and internal factors, impact individuals' psychological and behavioral outcomes.
+Graham discusses how perceived causes of success and failure, such as task difficulty and internal factors, impact individuals' psychological and behavioural outcomes.
 The paper details the implications for understanding and addressing students' self-serving attributions in educational contexts.

 4. Attribution Theory: How is it Used? by E. Rubenstein, A. Thoron (2014)

 This paper explores how Attribution Theory enhances learning by improving learners' knowledge and comprehension in both formal and informal learning environments.
-It emphasizes the importance of the attribution theory model in understanding the cognitive processes behind learning.
+It emphasises the importance of the attribution theory model in understanding the cognitive processes behind learning.

 Bar-Tal's research provides an in-depth look at how students' performance on learning tasks is influenced by their causal perception of successes and failures.
 The study underlines the significance of the correspondent inference theory and social cognition in shaping students' academic outlook.